mendersoftware/mender-docs/04.Artifacts/99.Variables/docs.md

 #### MENDER_UBI_LEB_PEB_BLOCK_OVERHEAD

 The overhead that each logical erase block (LEB) of the UBI device adds to the physical erase block (PEB), in bytes.
 In other words, how many bytes are "wasted" in each LEB.
-Usually set automatically, but can be overriden.
+Usually set automatically, but can be overridden.

 #### MENDER_UBI_LEB_SIZE

 The size of each logical erase block (LEB) on the UBI device, in bytes.
-Usually set automatically from the various `MENDER_UBI_*_OVERHEAD` variables, but can be overriden.
+Usually set automatically from the various `MENDER_UBI_*_OVERHEAD` variables, but can be overridden.

 #### MENDER_UBI_TOTAL_BAD_PEB_OVERHEAD